Episode 3

 Speaker C:

-So you feel me.
+So you feel me?

 Speaker C:

-So my life just started at 18.
+So my life just started at 18, for real.

 Speaker C: